lpsinger/userguide/tutorial/receiving.rst

     gcn.listen(handler=process_gcn)

-When you run this script, you should receive a sample LIGO/Virgo GCN Notice every few minutes.
+When you run this script, you should receive a sample LIGO/Virgo GCN Notice every 15 minutes.
 For each sample notice, you should see output that looks like this::

     internal = 0